timKraeuter/object-diagram-js/starter/README.md

 # Object diagram modeler

-This example uses [diagram-js](https://github.com/bpmn-io/diagram-js) to implement a modeler for object diagrams.
+This example uses **object-diagram-js** to implement a modeler for object diagrams.

-## About

-This example is a node-style web application that builds a user interface around the diagram-js framework.

 ## Building